-- Innsbruck: Tyrol's capital, the medieval city of Innsbruck, is set against a scenic backdrop of high mountain peaks, with good skiing in virtually all directions.
+Innsbruck: Tyrol's capital Innsbruck is set against a scenic backdrop of high mountain peaks, with good skiing in virtually all directions.
 Two Olympic Winter Games have been staged in the Innsbruck area.
 It's somewhat inconvenient to get to the slopes, but it's worth the effort.
 There are five ski resorts around Innsbruck.
-Hungerburg is the local favorite because a funicular from the city heads directly to the base station at Hoch Innsbruck at 300m (984 ft.).
-Nearby Igls also enjoys great favor with its extensive slopes under the Patscherkofel peak.
-For the most extensive allaround skiing, head for Axamer Lizum, although it's the farthest from Innsbruck.
+Hungerburg is the local favorite, because a funicular from the city heads directly to the base station at Höch Innsbruck at 300m (984 ft.).
+Nearby Igls also enjoys great favor, with its extensive slopes under the

+- Patscherkofel peak.
+Although it's the farthest from Innsbruck, Axamer Lizum offers the most extensive all-around skiing.
 Good snow conditions are generally the rule.
-See section 1, "Innsbruck: The Capital of Tyrol," in chapter 10. - St. Anton am Arlberg: This picture-postcard Tyrolean village sits at 1,304m (4,277 ft.), although its upper slopes climb to more than 2,801m (9,185 ft.).
+See chapter 12. - St. Anton am Arlberg: This picture-postcard Tyrolean village sits at 1,304m (4,278 ft.), although its upper slopes climb to more than 2,801m (9,190 ft.).
 Massive snowfalls attract intermediate and expert skiers from all over.
 St. Anton lies at the eastern base of the Arlberg Pass.
-St. Christoph, 10km (3 miles) west, lies almost on the Arlberg Pass and is another chic winter enclave.
-Four major ski areas at St. Anton- Galzig, Valluga, St. Christoph, and Gampen/Kapall-are interlinked to form one big ski circuit.
+St. Christoph, 10km (6 miles) west, lies almost on the Arlberg Pass and is another chic winter enclave.
+Four major ski areas at St. Anton (Galzig, Valluga, St. Christoph, and Gampen/Kapall) form one big ski circuit.
 See p.
-370. - Seefeld (Tyrol): One of the major international ski resorts of Europe, Seefeld hosted the Nordic events for the 1964 and 1976 Olympic Winter Games and the 1985 Nordic Ski World Championships.
-On a sunny plateau at 1,052m (3,450 ft.), it has prime

-- skiing conditions and a network of surface lifts, chairlifts, and cable cars that appeal to skiers of all levels.
+371. - Seefeld (Tyrol): Seefeld is one of the major international ski resorts of Europe, and hosted the Nordic events for the 1964 and 1976 Olympic Winter Games and the 1985 Nordic Ski World Championships.
+On a sunny plateau at 1,052m (3,451 ft.), it has prime skiing conditions and a network of surface lifts, chairlifts, and cable cars that appeal to skiers of all levels.
 In addition, there are 200km (124 miles) of prepared cross-country tracks.
-Seefeld is also known for its other winter sports, including curling and outdoor skating.
-See section 6, "Seefeld," in chapter 10. - Kitzbühel: This home of the world's original lift circuit is a medieval walled city and regal resort that in the 1960s blossomed into a premier international spot.
+Seefeld is also

+- known for its other winter sports, including curling and outdoor skating.
+See section 6, "Seefeld," in chapter 12. - Kitzbühel: This home of the world's original lift circuit is a medieval walled city and regal resort that, in the 1960s, blossomed into a premier international spot.
 Visitors flock here in winter to ski forested trails and broad alpine ridges.
-The Hahnenkamm ski circus has more than 50 lifts at elevations of 800 to 2,000m (2,624-6,560 ft.).
-The

-- main season runs from Christmas to mid-March.
-See section 8, "The Kitzbühel Alps," in chapter 10. - Lech & Zürs: In Vorarlberg, these neighboring resorts feature the best skiing in Austria.
+The Hahnenkamm ski circus has more than 50 lifts at elevations of 800 to 2,000m (2,625-6,566 ft.).
+The main season runs from Christmas to mid-March.
+See section 8, "The Kitzbühel Alps," in chapter 12. - Lech & Zürs: In Vorarlberg, these neighboring resorts feature the best skiing in Austria.
 They are also among Europe's most exclusive ski resorts, drawing a chic crowd.
 Both resorts cater to novice and intermediate skiers with broad boulevards winding between peaks and runs that fall straight back to the resorts.
 The resorts also offer high altitudes and good snow conditions, plus a high-tech lift system.
-Huge chunks of skiable terrain above both resorts provide a 20km-long (13-mile) circuit with generally superior ski conditions.
+Huge chunks of skiable terrain above both resorts provide a 20km-long (12-mile) circuit with generally superior ski conditions.
 See p.
-408 for Lech and p.
-416 for Zürs.
+406 for Lech; p.
+413 for Zürs.